Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Conflict theory underscores the pivotal role of social structures and institutions in perpetuating conflict.
 Economic and political institutions, in particular, are instrumental in creating and sustaining social inequalities.

-This leads to a fierce competition for limited resources and privileges, with those in positions of power leveraging their influence to maintain their advantageous position, while suppressing marginalized groups.
+This leads to a fierce competition for limited resources and privileges, with those in positions of power using their influence to maintain their advantageous position, while suppressing marginalised groups.
 The struggle for power and access to resources becomes a breeding ground for conflict.

 • Social structures create and maintain inequalities.